How to Start a Wine Tour Bus Business

 In a digital world, people want everything right at their fingertips.
 According to stratosjets.com, 83% of adults in the United States want to book their trip online, with 72% of mobile bookings occurring within 48 hours of a Google search that was completed last-minute and include the words ‘tonight’ and ‘today.’
 Successful wine tour companies leverage online bookings to gain more business.

-The target customer for the wine tour business includes wine enthusiasts, social drinkers, tourists, bachelor and bachelorette parties or anyone celebrating a special occasion.
+The target customer for the wine tour business includes wine enthusiasts, social drinkers, tourists, bachelor and bachelorette parties, or anyone celebrating a special occasion.

-Steps to Starting a Wine Tour Bus Business
+Checklist for Starting a Wine Tour Bus Business

 Step 1: Write your Business Plan